-A way to surgical regenerate supporting structures of the teeth.
-Usually related to bone structures but can be tissue also.
-In the past resection was completed but now we have the ability to regenerate and regrow supporting structures of the teeth.
-Multiple materials will be used and not limited to type of bone graft materials, biologic modifiers and membranes.
+Regenerative procedures offer a way to surgically regenerate the supporting structures of the teeth, the bone and gum.
+In the past resection, or removal, of these structures was completed to control disease.
+But now, we have the ability to regenerate and regrow supporting structures of the teeth.
+Multiple materials will be used and not limited to bone graft materials, biologic modifiers and membranes.

 Why Is It Done

 Instead of resection of affected structures, regeneration procedures attempt to rebuild those lost structures of bone.
 In this way, we can increase the support of the tooth and recreate the natural contours and environment.

 What to Expect

 These procedures take time and will see patient at multiple intervals after initial surgical procedure.
 Regeneration of bone structure can take up to 12 months and at 6 months radiographs are taken to determine success of regenerative procedure.